AminTavakoli-99/weatherAppJS/README.md

 # 🧠 Learning Highlights
 This app demonstrates:

-1.Working with asynchronous JavaScript (Promises / async-await) 1.Consuming JSON APIs in the browser
+- Working with asynchronous JavaScript (Promises / async-await)
+- Consuming JSON APIs in the browser
-1.Clean UI and minimal design philosophy
+- Clean UI and minimal design philosophy
-1.Modular architecture in small JS projects
+- Modular architecture in small JS projects

 # 👨‍💻 Author
 Created by AminTavakoli-99